AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 * [Data](Data)
 * [Date and Time Formats](Date_and_Time_Formats)

-Here the basic settings are listed – appearance, navigation, etc.:
+Here the basic settings are listed – appearance, row height, navigation, etc.:
 * [Basic Settings](Basic_Settings)

 The following sections explain how to adjust the main parts of the Gantt chart: